Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Choice of matching window

 To better understand these issues, we simulate an ``$8000\,M$'' waveform scenario.
 We set the start time of the matching window to be $-8000\,M$ and test the hybridization results using a 10-orbit long test window positioned between 30 and 40 orbits before $-8000\,M$.
 The results are shown in Fig.~\ref{fig:WindowShort} and Fig.~\ref{fig:correlation}.

 In Fig.~\ref{fig:WindowShort}, we display $\mathcal{E}$ for different lengths of the matching window for system SXS:BBH:2617 for this scenario.
-The dotted lines in the upper panel show that the error in the matching window for extrapolated waveforms is independent of the length of the matching window because the error is dominated by the incorrect gravitational-wave memory in the extrapolated waveforms.
-The solid lines show that as the length of the matching window becomes shorter, the error in the matching window becomes smaller.
-However, by comparing the blue and green curves between the upper and lower panels, we can see that smaller error in the matching window does not mean smaller error in the test window.
-To more intuitively show the relation between the error in the matching window and the test window, we take all the blue and green points in Fig.~\ref{fig:WindowShort}, and plot them in Fig.~\ref{fig:correlation}.
+The matching window errors obtained using extrapolated waveforms (dotted lines) in the upper panel are independent of the length of the matching window because the error is dominated by the incorrect gravitational-wave memory in the extrapolated waveforms.
+The matching window errors obtained using CCE waveforms (solid lines) show that as the length of the matching window becomes shorter, the error in the matching window becomes smaller.
+However, by comparing the errors in the matching window and test window (upper and lower panels), we can see that smaller error in the matching window does not mean smaller error in the test window.
+To more intuitively show the relation between the error in the matching window and the test window, we gather all the data points from Fig.~\ref{fig:WindowShort}, and plot them again in Fig.~\ref{fig:correlation}.
 We can see that the errors in the test window and matching window show no unambiguous trend.
 This non-correlation of the matching and test window errors suggests that although we can always get a small error in the matching window if the matching window is short, it is not gaining us more information about the PN parameters and BMS frame to improve the error in the test window.

 So, if we do not have NR waveforms that are long enough to meet the criteria outlined in Sec.~\ref{sec:WindowSpinAligned} and Sec.~\ref{sec:WindowPrecessing}, the hybridization could be biased by the breakdown of PN and overfitting.